dihedron/terraform-provider-ldap/README.md

     bind_password = "admin"
 }
 ```
-Note: if you want to use TLS, the LDAP port must be changed accordingly
-(typically, port 636 is used for secure connections).
+Note: if you want to use TLS, the LDAP port must be changed accordingly (typically, port 636 is used for secure connections).

 ## Resource LDAP Object example

 ```
 resource "ldap_object" "foo" {
-    # DN must be complete (no RDN!)
+    # DN must be complete (no RDN!); this is the object's ID
     dn = "uid=foo,dc=example,dc=com"

     # classes are specified as an array